 Documentation page

-If your plugin requires more than just a landing page with a list of features, add user-facing documentation as a help instance.
+If your plugin requires more than just a landing page with a list of features, publish user-facing documentation either as a separate website or under the Documentation tab of your plugin's page.

-Unlike Custom pages, the Documentation page is not a single page but a full-fledged help instance with a structure, table of contents, in-topic navigation, and the ability to set up a search feature like the one you're reading right now.
-You can see some more examples here: Grazie Professional, Rust, and Edu Tools.
+Unlike Custom pages, the Documentation tab is not a single page, but a full-fledged help instance with a structure, table of contents, and in-topic navigation.
+Here are examples of plugins with a Documentation tab: Grazie Professional, Rust, and Edu Tools.

 Documentation makes your plugin more discoverable and searchable.
 When product documentation is online, external search engines will bring it to everyone who types the keywords into the search query.